PySimpleGUI/PySimpleGUI/docs/index.md

 >>> PySimpleGUI.main()
 ```

-You will see a "test harness" that exercises the SDK, tells you the version number, allows you to try
+You will see a "test harness" that exercises the SDK, tells you the version number, allows you to try a number of features as well as access the built-in GitHub upgrade utility.

 ### Finding Out Where Your PySimpleGUI Is Coming From